 In his practice at the firm, Ben has defended hundreds of clients against various misdemeanor and felony charges, and has also worked on several civil cases involving personal injury and civil rights matters.
 He has briefed and argued cases before the Tennessee Supreme Court, U.S. Court of Appeals for the Sixth Circuit, Tennessee Court of Criminal Appeals, and the Tennessee Court of Appeals.
 Ben has appeared multiple times in both television and print news giving interviews on trending legal cases and issues.

 From 2011 to 2012, Ben took a one-year hiatus from the firm to serve as a law clerk for Judges Jane B. Stranch and Gilbert S. Merritt, both of the U.S. Court of Appeals for the Sixth Circuit.
 As a law clerk, Ben assisted the judges with dozens of cases in several areas of law—such as criminal (state and federal), civil rights, personal injury, employment, contracts and constitutional.

 While at Vanderbilt, Ben was Articles Editor for the Vanderbilt Law Review, in which he published a Note on federal criminal law: “Objection: Your Honor is Being Unreasonable!”
 Law and Policy Opposing the Federal Sentencing Order Objection Requirement, 63 Vand.
 L. Rev. 235 (2010).
 The article has been cited by two federal courts and in more than a dozen briefs.

-Prior to law school, Ben attended the University of Chicago—graduating with honors.
+Prior to law school, Ben attended the University of Chicago, graduating with honors.
 He is a graduate of the TBI, TDOC, Metro Police, and Tennessee Highway Patrol Citizens Academies, in which participants learn firsthand about law enforcement procedures, structure, and investigation.
-He also completed the Nashville Bar Foundation Leadership Forum Program.
-Outside of work, Ben enjoys coaching the USN mock trial team, cheering the Titans and Predators to victory, spending time with his cats Biscuit and Lacey, and traveling with his wife Sarah.
-He sits on the Board of Trustees for the Nashville Temple.
+He has presented at numerous continuing education programs for attorneys, is an active member of TACDL (Tennessee Association for Criminal Defense Attorneys), and is the co-chair of the Nashville Bar Association’s Criminal Law Committee.
+Ben has completed the Nashville Bar Foundation Leadership Forum Program and is a past member of the Board of Trustees for the Nashville Temple.
+Outside of work, Ben enjoys coaching the USN high school mock trial team, cheering the Titans to victory, and spending time with wife Sarah, daughter, and two black cats.